 Zoning By-Law Amendment/Rezoning

+The Zoning By-Law imposes specific regulations on how land can be used and developed.
 A Zoning By-Law Amendment, also known as a Rezoning, is a process where parts of the Zoning By-Law are added, altered or deleted.
-The Zoning By-Law imposes specific regulations on how land use can be used and developed.
 The amendments may affect the text of the By-Law, the zoning map, or both.
 The scale of the Zoning By-Law amendment may also vary from an individual property to the entire City.

 Documentation and Fee Requirements